 Understanding the Wind Chill Factor

 So, prior to jumping straight into learning how to keep your hands warm on a motorcycle, there is one thing that we wanted to share with you.
 Here’s the thing: all of us know that, when riding a bike in the middle of the spring, fall, or even winter, it’s actually colder on the bike.
-The reason being is because of something is known as the wind chill factor.
+The reason being is because of something is known as the wind chill factor (see our helpful wind chill chart here).

 If you are not careful, the wind chill factor can be very dangerous, leaving a biker with frostbite, or worse.
 Without getting into detail, it’s imperative that all bikers take the appropriate measures to ensure that not only their hands but their entire body is protected from the cold weather.